Ladysnake/Ladysnake.github.io/wiki/charter.md

 The Soul Swapper **swaps the 2 blocks on either end of it** on redstone input, emitting light once activated.
 If the 2 blocks are **[Pact Vessels](#-pact-vessel) holding [Contracts](#-contract)**, the 2 corresponding players will **switch bodies**, changing positions and bodies.

-*Soul Swappers do not have a crafting recipe yet, use datapacks, custom commands or shops to make this content accessible.*
+*Soul Swappers do not have a crafting recipe yet.
+Use datapacks, custom commands or shops to make this content accessible!*

 ![Active Soul Swapper](charter/SoulSwapper.png)